|Nutrition Facts (per serving)|

 |Servings: 4 to 6|

 |Dietary Fiber 0g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Whether dinner for the family or a gathering with friends, including a dish with Tex-Mex flavors always seems to please everyone at the table.
 The beauty of this recipe is that it is super quick to make and requires only a few ingredients that you probably already have in your pantry.
 As an added bonus, this chicken is quite versatile—it can be served as is with a vegetable and rice, cut up to fill tacos, or sliced and placed over a salad.

-This recipe makes about 3/4 cup marinade and is perfect for both grilling and broiling chicken.
-If you wish to use the marinade as a basting sauce, bring it to a full boil in a saucepan on the stovetop before brushing on the chicken.
+- This recipe makes about 3/4 cup of marinade and is perfect for both grilling and broiling chicken.
+If you wish to use the leftover marinade as a basting sauce, bring it to a full boil in a saucepan on the stovetop before brushing on the chicken.

 - Setting up a make-your-own taco bar is not only a fun way to serve dinner but perfect when you're short on time or having guests over.
 Feel free to double or triple this marinade recipe and use for steak and shrimp or fish in addition to the chicken.
 Grill everything up and place on a large tray with a variety of toppings including a cabbage slaw, shredded lettuce, chopped tomato, roasted peppers and onions, cubed avocado, pico de gallo, and lime-cilantro crema.
 Of course include soft taco shells and a side of Spanish rice if you like.

 - Most taco seasoning mixes come in a few different varieties, from the level of spiciness to lower sodium, even one that is made specifically for chicken.
 Choose the one that appeals to you—no matter which you pick this marinade will be delicious.